 1) Kerb appeal

 The very first impression of your home comes on the kerb outside it.
 An overgrown front garden, flaky window frames and shabby front door aren’t going to inspire confidence that you’ve looked after your home properly.
 Get your paint brushes out and freshen things up where you can, cut back any overgrown bushes or hedges, and clear away those unsightly weeds.
 You could even give your home a charming new name to make it even more enticing, which you can usually do free of charge.

 No prospective buyer wants to walk into your home and see piles of your mess.
 They want to visualise setting up their own life within the walls they’re walking, and the more spacious you can make your home seem the better.
 It might be best to take down some of your family photos and other heavily-personalised items.
-Remember you want the buyer to be imagining their life there and what they’d do with the space – this certainly isn’t something walls full of your favourite memories will help with.
+Remember you want the buyer to be imagining their life there and what they’d do with the space.

 Been putting up with a grubby bathroom for a while now, or has your spare room been abandoned for years in a dull, uninspiring shade?
 Or perhaps you’ve got a statement wall you fell out of love with a few years ago?
 Stripping garish wallpaper and repainting drab rooms in fresh, neutral colours will allow people visiting your home to view it as more of a blank canvas they can bring their own style and taste to.
 It’s amazing the difference a lick of paint can have when it comes to the overall impression your home makes to visitors.